itz-Deepika/Guide-On-Solace/README.md

 # Guide-On-Solace
 A guide for dummies

-This repository is cretaed to give a basic understanding on SOlace --The new way of integration.
+This repository is created to give a basic understanding on SOlace --The new way of integration.